September 2026 - May 2027

 Base — I meet basic needs with some effort.

-Sustaining — I live with financial comfort.
+Sustaining — I live with financial sufficiency.

 Scholarship — I face financial challenges.